ska-telescope/ska-sdp-qa-signal-display/docs/src/graphs.rst

 ------------------------------------

-The fitted parameter representing the centre of the primary beam provides the elevation and Cross-elevation offsets, along with their uncertainties.
+The fitted parameter representing the centre of the primary beam provides the elevation and Cross-elevation offsets, along with their standard deviations.
 If a calculated pointing offset exceeds a threshold percentage of the expected value, then it is discounted.
 These discounted pointing offsets are indicated by the red shaded regions in the graphs.